aidenbanuelos/Revenue-Retention-Analytics/README.md

 TitanTrack is a fictional home services SaaS platform modeled after ServiceTitan, serving HVAC, roofing, plumbing, and electrical contractors across three plan tiers: Starter, Growth, and Pro.

-I built this project as a portfolio piece to demonstrate real-world data analytics skills, moving into genuine business problem solving.
-I'm a data analytics student actively transitioning from a no-code automation background (n8n, Make, GoHighLevel) into analytics, and this project represents that shift: from building workflows to asking business questions and finding answers in data.
+I built this project as a portfolio piece to demonstrate real-world data analytics skills, moving from tutorials to business problem solving.
+I'm a data analytics student actively transitioning from a no-code automation background (n8n, Make, GoHighLevel) into analytics, and this project represents that shift from building workflows to asking business questions and finding answers to data.

 The central question this dashboard answers: